percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

 The auto-upgrade is available for upgrading from version 5.7 to 8.0 both for the rolling upgrade (without downtime) and the offline upgrade (with downtime).

-..
-As part of rolling upgrade, you need to accommodate the pxc-cluster-encrypt-traffic difference.

 Rolling Upgrade of a 3-Node |pxc| from 5.7 to 8.0
 ================================================================================